Slicer/Slicer/Docs/user_guide/settings.md

 ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/settings_favorites_toolbar.png)

 To add a module, drag&drop it from the *Modules* list above.
 Then use the advanced panel (>>) to reorganize/delete the modules within the toolbar.

+### Appearance

+#### Style

+The overall theme of Slicer is controlled by the selected Style:
+- Slicer (default): it sets the style based on theme settings set by the operating system.
+  For example, on Windows if [dark mode][(https://blogs.windows.com/windowsexperience/2016/08/08/windows-10-tip-personalize-your-pc-by-enabling-the-dark-theme/)] is turned on for apps, then the `Dark Slicer` style will be used upon launching Slicer.
+Currently, automatic detection of dark mode is not available on Linux, therefore use needs to manually select `Dark Slicer` style for a dark color scheme.
+- Light Slicer: application window background is bright, regardless of operating system settings.
+- Dark Slicer: application window background is dark, regardless of operating system settings.

 ## Information for Advanced Users